GlobalBatchMgr Class

 Default Value: 80

-This field contains the Transmission Control Protocol (TCP) port for the proxy Server (default 80).
+The Transmission Control Protocol (TCP) port for the proxy Server (default 80).
 See the description of the Server field for details.

 Server